vpelss/Emogics_Tarot_Script_WP/README.md

 -export and import spreads and decks -backup/restore spreads? -backup/restore decks -deck edit page?

+-
--account / field : enable / disable? account avoids spam -email template outer css and use shorcode
+-allow email field or insist we have an account : account / field : enable / disable? account avoids spam -block display on emailed readings??? -block show html reading on email?
--with link? ?sh=
--disable email code embed in spread
--inline css for email
+-card cookie and card arg the same. will that work? -with link? ?sh= -don't send email from email link

+-make a post welcome message...

+-warn on deactivate

 -better front form option?
 Use shortcodes for form and text fields? - show example...
 -fix cookie format???